ANG3L0/notes-bloggo/docs/travel journal/asia 2023/the_proposal.md

 Started thinking about proposal around April of 2023, around the time I was planning Serena's birthday trip to Disney World.

 For a few months, I was very stuck.
-Serena's friends had all proposed in the above ways:
+Our friends had proposed in the usual ways (just think of various ways to propose, and those are the ways that have been executed).

-* Restaurant proposal
-* Photoshoot proposal in Turkey (though this was a true surprise)
-* Photoshoot proposal in Hong Kong (semi-surprise)

-And I was stuck thinking in these lens for months.
-But no idea was satisfactory.
+And so I was stuck thinking in this lens for months.
+The lens that references other people's proposals.

 I asked ChatGPT for help but it didn't come up with anything that good.
 Creativity's not its strong suit.
 I want to post its answers here but GPT playground (which was what I used) deletes all history beyond 30 days so I'm unable to retrieve it.